-- If the external sites are international, please refer to Section III.E.11 of these procedures for additional guidance. - If there will be collaboration with investigators from other institutions, please refer to Section III.E.13 and/or III.E.14 of these procedures for relevant guidance. - If the external sites are in the U.S., but not local, please refer to Section III.E.11. of these procedures for guidance on obtaining adequate knowledge of the local context.
+- a.
+If the external sites are international, please refer to Section III.E.11 of these procedures for additional guidance. - b.
+If there will be collaboration with investigators from other institutions, please refer to Section III.E.13and/or III.E.14 of these procedures for relevant guidance. - c.
+If the external sites are in the U.S., but not local, please refer to Section III.E.11. of these procedures for guidance on obtaining adequate knowledge of the local context.

-17. Submission Materials: Transfer of Research when PI is leaving Columbia
+17. Submission Materials: Transfer of Research when PI is Leaving Columbia

 If the PI of a study that is approved by the IRB will be leaving Columbia, plans for closure of the study or continuation with another PI at Columbia must be considered.
-A submission to the IRB is required, the nature of which will be determined by the decisions that are made about the future status of the study at Columbia.
+A submission to the IRB is required, the nature of which, e.g., modification, renewal or closure, will be determined by the decisions that are made about the future status of the study at Columbia.
 Common situations and options for IRB submissions are described below.
 IRB staff should be consulted about appropriate action for other circumstances.